-- (1) The passage as required by Article II, Section 23 of the North Carolina Constitution on second and third readings of any bill: - a.
-Raising money on the credit of the State, - b.
-Pledging the faith of the State for the payment of a debt, - c.
-Imposing a State tax, or - d.
-Authorizing a county, municipality, or other local governmental unit to - 1.
-Raise money on its credit, - 2.
-Pledge its faith for the payment of a debt, or - 3.
-Impose a local tax. - (2) All questions on which a call for the ayes and noes under Rule 24(a) and Article II, Section 19 of the North Carolina Constitution has been sustained. - (3) Both second and third readings of bills proposing amendment of the North Carolina Constitution or ratifying resolutions amending the United States Constitution. - (4) The passage of a bill notwithstanding the Governor's veto thereof pursuant to Article II, Section 22 of the North Carolina Constitution. - (b) Votes on the following questions shall be taken on the electronic voting system:
+- 3. Impose a local tax. - (2) All questions on which a call for the ayes and noes under Rule 24(a) and Article II, Section 19 of the North Carolina Constitution has been sustained. - (3) Both second and third readings of bills proposing amendment of the North Carolina Constitution or ratifying resolutions amending the United States Constitution. - (4) The passage of a bill notwithstanding the Governor's veto thereof pursuant to Article II, Section 22 of the North Carolina Constitution. - (b) Votes on the following questions shall be taken on the electronic voting system:

-- (1) Second reading of all public bills, all amendments to public bills offered after second reading, third reading if a public bill was amended after second reading or if the reading occurs on a day or days following the second reading, all conference reports on public bills, all motions to lay public bills on the table, and all motions to postpone public bills indefinitely. - (2) Upon a call for division. - (3) Any other question upon direction of the Speaker or upon motion of any member supported by one-fifth of the members present. - (c) When the electronic voting system is used, 15 seconds shall be allowed for voting on the question before the House, unless the Chair shall direct otherwise.
-Once the system is locked, the vote shall be recorded and printed. - (d) The voting station at each member's desk in the Chamber shall be used only by the member to which the station is assigned.
+- 1 2 3 4 5 - (1) Second reading of all public bills except resolutions, all amendments to public bills offered after second reading, third reading if a public bill was amended after second reading or if the reading occurs on a day or days following the second reading, all conference reports on public bills, all motions to lay public bills on the table, and all motions to postpone public bills indefinitely.

+Upon a call for division.
+(2)

+Any other question upon direction of the Speaker or upon motion of any (3) member supported by one-fifth of the members present.

+When the electronic voting system is used, 15 seconds shall be allowed for (c) voting on the question before the House, unless the Chair shall direct otherwise.
+Once the system is locked, the vote shall be recorded and printed.

+The voting station at each member's desk in the Chamber shall be used only by the member to which the station is assigned.
 Under no circumstances shall any other person vote at a member's station.
 It is a breach of the ethical obligation of a member either to request that another person vote at the requesting member's station or to vote at another member's station.
 The Speaker shall enforce this rule without exception.